timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 17-NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION/SUBCHAPTER VI-SEXUAL HARASSMENT AND ASSAULT PREVENTION.md

     * (A) questions regarding sexual harassment can be confidentially asked and confidentially answered; and

-    * (B) incidents of sexual harassment can be confidentially reported; and
+    * (B) incidents of sexual harassment can be reported on a restricted or unrestricted basis; and

   * (4) a prohibition on retaliation and consequences for retaliatory actions.